genxbe/kx-devutils/README.md

 This command will install the required dependencies for the project.
 It will detect if you are using npm, yarn or composer and run the appropriate command(s).

+The first composer install should obviously be done manually. (otherwise this package won't be available yet 😅)

 #### Commandline arguments

 **--nophp**: Do not run the composer command (if a `composer.json` is found)